-Sydney Metro City and Southwest project or the recently completed excavation works for Line 3 of the Athens Metro and for Pilot Light Line 3 of the Hanoi Metro, are tons of CO{2eq}. aimed to improve urban mobility infrastructures in densely populated cities, contributing to the reduction of direct and indirect emissions
+Sydney Metro City and Southwest Piraeus in 45 minutes.
+Our client contributed to the discovery of project or the recently completed Attiko Metro has estimated that in excavation works for Line 3 of the that area there will be an average Athens Metro and for Pilot Light reduction of 23,000 vehicles per day, Line 3 of the Hanoi Metro, are with a daily reduction of about 120 tons of CO{2eq}. aimed to improve urban mobility infrastructures in densely populated cities, contributing to the reduction important remains now preserved in the State archives and which will be partly exhibited within the metro stations, making these into open underground museums for passers-